Tree Shaking and Dead Code Elimination: Advanced Implementation and Diagnostics

 Production Configuration Reference

-Webpack: Enable Used Exports & Side Effects
+Webpack: Used Exports and Side Effects

 // webpack.config.js